 - Utilize the sample protocol and schedule of events to “design” Efficacy CRFs required by the protocol (Spirometry Testing, ABECB Symptom Assessment, or Evaluation of Clinical Response), and then add this form to the CRF Specification that was completed in the previous exercise

-- Students will review the CDASH document and prepare a rationale document that they can use to “convince” their management that the CDASH initiative will be beneficial for their company
+- Students will review the CDASH document and prepare a rationale document that they can use to “influence” management on the benefits using CDASH initiative

 This course is for individual registrants only and does not allow for group training.
 All participants are eligible for “Certificates of Attendance,” and accreditation, provided that accreditation requirements are met.

 Barnett International is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Participants will receive 6 hours (0.6 CEUs) of continuing education credit for full participation, including the completion of a pre-test, post-test, and program evaluation.
 Barnett International will issue a receipt of completion for earned CEUs within three weeks of program completion.
-ACPE#: 0778-0000-16-045-L01-P. Released: 8/16.
+ACPE#: 0778-0000-19-062-L01-P. Released: 11/19.